kevinveenbirkenbach/cymais/README.md

-# Server-Playbook
+# Computer Playbook
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-Ansible software to setup and administrate applications and docker images on Linux servers.
+Ansible software to setup and administrate applications and docker images on Linux computers.

-With this tool you can setup all of the following application on an root dedicated server in less then 4 hours.
+With this tool you can setup all of the following application on bare metal servers and personal computers

+## Bare Metal Servers

-## Included Applications
+### Included Applications

-### Docker Applications
+#### Docker Applications

 This software allows to setup the docker following applications: